The-Web3-Compass/web3-compass-data-repository/examples/example-12/frontend/user-journey.md

 ## From Smart Contract to Actual Product

-So you’ve got a contract that does sealed bids with blocklock and cross-chain payments with OnlySwaps.
+So you’ve got a contract that does sealed bids with blocklock and cross-chain payments with only swaps.
 The Solidity compiles.
 The tests pass.
 You could deploy it right now and everything would function exactly as written.

 Cool.
 Now what?

 Because here’s the uncomfortable truth: a smart contract sitting on Base Sepolia isn’t a product.
 It’s infrastructure.
 If the only way to interact with your sealed bid marketplace is through Hardhat tasks and ethers.js scripts, you’ve built something technically impressive that exactly zero normal humans will ever use.

 What you need is a frontend.
 Not just any frontend—one that takes all this cryptographic complexity and makes it feel simple.
-Where someone can browse listings, place an encrypted bid without knowing what a ciphertext is, and pay from Avalanche while the auction runs on Base without understanding how OnlySwaps works.
+Where someone can browse listings, place an encrypted bid without knowing what a ciphertext is, and pay from Avalanche while the auction runs on Base without understanding how only swaps works.

 That’s the gap between “it works” and “people will actually use this.”